ray-project/ray/doc/source/ray-observability/getting-started.rst

 A Job is a Ray workload that uses Ray APIs (e.g., ``ray.init``).
 You can submit a Job directly (by executing a Python script within a head node) or with the :ref:`Ray Job API <jobs-quickstart>`.
 For more information about Ray Jobs, see the :ref:`Ray Job Overview <jobs-overview>` section.

-A Ray :ref:`job <jobs-overview>` is a ray workload that uses Ray APIs (e.g., ``ray.init``).
+A Ray :ref:`job <jobs-overview>` is a Ray workload that uses Ray APIs (e.g., ``ray.init``).
 It is recommended to submit your job to clusters via :ref:`Ray job API <jobs-quickstart>`.
-You can also interactively run ray jobs (e.g., by executing a Python script within a head node).
+You can also interactively run Ray jobs (e.g., by executing a Python script within a head node).

 The job page displays a list of active, finished, and failed jobs, and clicking on an ID allows users to view detailed information about that job.
 For more information on Ray jobs, see the :ref:`Ray Job Overview section <jobs-overview>`.